MEDIGO/go-healthz/README.md

 ## Copyright and license

 Copyright © 2016 MEDIGO GmbH.
+Copyright © 2022-present other contributors, see git history.

 go-healthz is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for the full license text.